 Canon PowerShot SX510 HS Noise

 The reduction in resolution from 16 to 12 megapixels is an intriguing choice that Canon has made with their new camera.
-As we progress through the phases, there will be fewer pixels, which should result in images with less noise.
+As we progress through the phases, there will be fewer pixels, resulting in images with less noise.

 Even with the most basic settings, the SX500 HS that this camera is meant to replace had unacceptable visual noise.
-It appears that Canon has been working very hard to find a solution to that issue since the images taken at low ISO show no discernible noise.
+However, it appears that Canon has been working very hard to find a solution to that issue since the images taken at low ISO show no discernible noise.

 It is not until we have increased the ISO to 800 that we notice a trace of salt and pepper noise appearing in the darkest portions of the test photographs.
 At an ISO of 1600, color noise first becomes noticeable and does not appear gradually; instead, it suddenly appears and begins to assault the image.